rroman6292/Responsive_Portfolio/README.md

 # Responsive_Portfolio

-Bootstrap Responsive Portfolio---HW #2
+Bootstrap Responsive Portfolio---Update

-This weeks assignment had me creating a responsive website utilizing bootstrap.
+This weeks assignment had me updating my responsive portfolio with some of the work I have done the past 8 weeks and updating some of my professional websites.
-Here are a few of the requirements:

-First, you will use the Bootstrap CSS Framework to create a mobile responsive portfolio.
-How do you deliver this?
-Here are some guidelines:

-* Create the following files files: `index.html`, `portfolio.html` and `contact.html`.

-* Using Bootstrap, develop your portfolio site with the following items:

-   * A navbar

-   * A responsive layout

-   * Responsive images

-* The Bootstrap portfolio should minimize the use of media queries.

-* Screenshots are provided as a reference in the `Assets/Images` folder.
-Your app does not need to be _exactly_ like the images.
-Use Bootstrap to create a similar, responsive layout.

-I added a few CSS elements to the page as well so that I could get used to using CSS.
+I have added links to various assignments that I have completed as well as our group project.
+I have included screenshots and links to the repo's as well.

+I have linked a resume from my google drive, updated my linkedIn, and updated my GitHub profile.

+Feel free to check it all out!!!

 Click link to view page.